Troll Farms: Optimal Intensity and Slant

 \end{prop}

-The sender thus chooses very different communication strategies for voters who ex ante support the government and for those who ex ante oppose it.
-Pro-government voters are targeted with anti-government messages -- those below $s^{*}\left(x\right)$ -- while anti-government voters are targeted with pro-government messages.
-Thus, with pro-government voters the sender pursues the strategy of ``flooding the zone'', trying to make unfavourable information unreliable, while with anti-government voters she aims to increase the probability of them receiving favourable information.
+The sender thus chooses different communication strategies for voters who initially support the government and for those who initially oppose it.
+Pro-government voters are targeted with anti-government messages to make unfavourable information unreliable.
+Anti-government voters are targeted with pro-government messages to increase the probability of them receiving favourable information.
+Pro-government voters always vote for the government, while anti-government voters vote for the government if and only if they receive a signal $s\geq s^{*}\left(x\right)$.
+Because signals are informative, the share of voters voting for the government is greater in state 1.
+Furthermore, being able to use trolls increases the sender's payoff in each state.

+The result that the sender sends anti-government messages to pro-government voters may appear counterintuitive.
+In Section \ref{sec:naive}, we show that this may change when sufficiently many voters are naive, that is, unaware of the presence of trolls.

-When it comes to the amount of trolls targeting each voter, the sender places the most effort on persuading neutral voters, that is, voters whose types are close to $\ot$:
+When it comes to the intensity, the sender places the most effort on persuading neutral voters, that is, voters whose types are close to $\ot$: